 - Accepting, not getting, or declining a job offer.

 The advisory also explains how the conflict of interest law applies to former public employees even after they leave their public positions.

 The advisory is educational and provides general explanations of the conflict of interest law.
 It is not a substitute for advice specific to a particular situation.

 A link to the advisory appears below.
 Please contact the Commission at 617-371-9500 with any questions.
 If you need specific advice about how the conflict of interest law applies to your prospective conduct, ask to speak to an attorney in the Commission’s Legal Division.

 *Advisories are issued by the Commission to provide general guidance on issues on which public employees often seek advice.
 They can be found on the Commission’s website at the following link: Advisories.

 Welcome to the State Ethics Commission website!

-The State Ethics Commission’s website has been redesigned to provide a new look consistent with that of the other websites in the Mass.Gov portal.
-The redesigned format should improve your online experience by enabling you to access information more easily by using the tabs located at the top of the homepage.
+The State Ethics Commission’s website has been designed to provide a look consistent with that of the other websites in the Mass.Gov portal.
+The format should improve your online experience by enabling you to access information more easily by using the tabs located at the top of the homepage.
 You will be able to locate information with fewer clicks and less scrolling, and you should find the content easier to read.